Create a Fund – FAQ

 You can use almost any kind of asset to start a fund, including cash, publicly-traded securities, qualified retirement plans, and insurance policies.
 With prior approval by the Foundation Board of Directors, you can also use real estate and tangible personal property to establish a fund.
 Gifts of long-term appreciated property earn tax deductions for their full market value, while eliminating any tax on the capital gains.

 It costs nothing to set up a fund.
 The donor or contributing agency signs a fund agreement provided by the Foundation; therefore no legal fees are involved.
 Each fund held by the Foundation is subject to two fees: (1) An administrative fee: The annualized administrative fee is assessed on the total market value and ranges from 1% to 1.50%, depending on the type of fund.
-The administrative fee is set by the Board of Directors and is used by the Foundation to support its administration and civic leadership programs.
-The minimum annual fee is $250.
-(2) Investment Management Fee: Each fund is subject to a fee for custody of assets and investment management.
-These fees are based on the market value of the funds under management.
-The fees are assessed daily.
-Total investment fees for 2009 were approximately .55% of the total market value.
-Fee Policy
+These fees are based on the market value of the funds under management and assessed monthly based on each charitable fund’s daily market value during the month.
+Over the past year, investment expenses have averaged about 40 to 60 points.
+Fee schedule

-Is there a minimum gift to start a fund?
+Is there a minimum gift for starting a fund?

 An initial gift of $10,000 is required for a named, permanent fund, with the exception of a named, permanent scholarship fund, which requires a minimum of $25,000.
 Smaller gifts can be made to start the fund with a plan to add in a few years.